carboneio/carbone/doc/webserver.md

   sudo ./install.sh
 ```

 The service is configured to run with "carbone" user (automatically created) in the "/var/www/carbone-ee" directory.
 It is possible to overwrite values through environment variables `CARBONE_USER` and `CARBONE_WORKDIR`.

+You must install LibreOffice to generate PDF documents, [read instructions](#how-and-why-install-libreoffice).
 ## How and why install LibreOffice?
 #### on OSX

 - Install LibreOffice normally using the stable version from https://www.libreoffice.org/